Whale 68: Articulation Phase I

 The answer to that question is, "very carefully."

 Whales and Nails used many different techniques to clean Snow's bones.
 Each was dependent upon the condition, amount of oil, and type of bone.
 They started with the oiliest bones first, which included the flipper bones and some of the vertebrae.
 All of the bones received an initial steam cleaning with a hot water pressure washer to remove superficial surface mold and dirt.
 Once pre-treated, Dan sorted the bones according to their prescribed treatment.

 To begin the degreasing process, the bones were soaked in a hot 180 degree hot water tank using a degreasing agent.
 An individual soak would last from 2 to 5 days, depending on the severity of the oil contamination, size of the bone, or the tank being used.
 Some bones had to be heat soaked three or four times before oils were completely released from the bone marrow.
 Immediately following a detergent soak, the bones were mechanically washed using a hot pressure washer or scrubbed by hand using a brush.

 Cleaning the Skull

 In order to accommodate the enormous skull, the Whales and Nails team constructed a cleaning tank that was five times larger than any other tank built for this project.
 The extra large tank was built AROUND the skull with 4 ft. high walls!
 It was a big job, but necessary.

 Once the tank was filled with hot water, the skull was immersed for four days.
 Dan had to move the tank outside in order to access the heavy equipment he needed to remove the skull.
 This task was done using an excavator and a very skilled driver!
-Can you figure out how Dan moved the enormous tank from the shop to the driveway?
-Think Ancient Egypt!
+If you look closely, you can see out how Dan moved the enormous tank from the shop to the driveway . . . . think Ancient Egypt!

 The Peroxide Tank